cuuminh10/aws-note/Java-note.md

 Patches are used to update fields in objects.

 # Compare between param and path variable ?
 The parameters and path variables are passed values through urls.
-    The difference is : param will be passed after the question mark and declared along with the variable name.
+The difference is: the param will pass behind the question mark and declare along with the variable name.
 Path variable: passed through parameters after splash

 # Khi sử dụng JPA/Hibernate, bạn hay dùng các method được provide sẵn hay sử dụng @Query annotation?